chi-kaichen/Trinity-Net/README.md

 3. Python Enh_train.py

 # Testing
-1. Put the testing data to corresponding folders (hazy image to ./data/test_data/input, GT to ./data/test_data/target, GT for full-reference evaluation, such as PSNR and SSIM.)
+1. Put the testing data to corresponding folders (hazy image to ./data/test_data/input, GT to ./data/test_data/target, GT for full-reference evaluation, such as PSNR and SSIM)
 2. Python Enh_eval.py
 3. Find the result in corresponding folder (./checkpoints/XX/test_results)